-Routes are being created with the unique Speed Routing algorithm.
-The algorithm identifies the fastest path to the destination, taking into account paths with radio noise which would potentially slow down the delivery of the payload data.
+The Speed Routing algorithm identifies the fastest path from source to the destination, taking into account paths with radio noise which would potentially slow down the delivery of the payload data.

 Because the routes are being generated all the time as a background task, changes in topology (ie. nodes moving around - either nodes on-route or even the destination node) do not impact the delivery of the payload data.
 Because the routes are being maintained all the time, there is no such thing as a "bad route" which needs to be healed like seen in other Mesh Network implementations.